MileBuurmeijer/OPCUA-Player/README.md

 # OPCUA-Player
 A Java based OPC UA player that supports replaying OPC UA data from file.
-Nice tool to test OPC UA clients, OPC UA data recorders, OPC UA capable IoT platforms, distributed control systems (DCS) and the like.
-It was
+Its a nice tool to test OPC UA clients, OPC UA data recorders, OPC UA capable IoT platforms, distributed control systems (DCS) and the like with streaming OPC UA data.
+An initial version of this OPC UA player was used in a tender procedure to test the capabilities of a solution from a potential supplier.

 version 0.5.1